 Automating the Fetching of Design Tokens

-1. Authentication and Setup: First, we set up Figma API access by generating a personal access token and obtaining the ID of the file containing all design tokens.
-A personal access token is a unique identifier that allows our application to securely access the Figma API.
-It can be generated in the Figma account settings.
+- Authentication and Setup: First, we set up Figma API access by generating a personal access token and obtaining the ID of the Figma file containing all variables.

-4. Generating CSS Variables: Finally, we generate design tokens as CSS variables for our web projects.
-These are grouped into SCSS mixins for light and dark modes.
+- Generating CSS Variables: Finally, we generate design tokens as CSS variables for our web projects and group them into SCSS mixins for easier imports.
 For example, we might generate tokens like this:

 /* Tokens for light mode - CSS variables */